The disadvantages are serious

 - Whoever is aware of the situations in which he or she is easily distracted, can mitigate the negative effects of multitasking.
 For example, by setting fixed dates, where you can deliberately allow distractions, while keeping the inbox locked in other time windows.

-- It is important to set priorities in your own work and to choose what I pick up and what I do not.
-It's like leafing through a magazine, skimming through every article and then deliberately deciding what you want to read.
+- It is important to set priorities in your work and to choose what I record and what I do not.
+It's like leafing through a magazine, everyone Article to briefly skim over and then consciously decide what to read.

 - Difficult tasks should be done consciously with high concentration.
 The small pleasures of multitasking are treated to routine tasks.
 With practice, you can recover the 40% of your time lost through multitasking - and can also work with full mental capacity rather than just being hard-pressed.
 Just try!